nalsi/Info813/Report_8.md

 on their evaluations of a new quantitative methods course.

-1. How would you evaluate the adequacy of the researcher's measurement of attitude toward math?
+1. How would you evaluate the adequacy of the researcher's measurement of attitudes?
-2. Test the hypothesis that there is no effect of attitude toward math on students' evaluation of the new quantitative course, controlling for the effect of student aptitude.
+2. Test the hypothesis that there is no effect of attitudes on students' evaluation of the new quantitative course, controlling for the effect of student aptitude.

 Methods
 -------